What is Connect Community Charter School?

 How qualified are the teachers?

 Our teachers are credentialed in accordance with public school standards.
 In addition, we offer extensive professional development, mentoring, and collaboration to make sure teachers continue to learn and stay up-to-date on research and advances in education.
-They will use creativity, play, and inquiry to encourage critical and creative thinking.
+They use creativity, play, and inquiry to encourage critical and creative thinking.
 Because we are a charter school, they have the flexibility to build units and lessons tailored specifically to the interests and needs of the class and individual students.

 How is a charter school different from the schools of choice in the district?